Charles Cutler Torrey

 Charles Cutler Torrey (20 December 1863 – 12 November 1956) was an American historian, archaeologist and scholar.
-While he was a Christian, in fact, the son of a reverend, he was a close friend of the progressive rabbi George Alexander Kohut.
+While he was a Christian and the son of a reverend, he was a close friend of the progressive rabbi George Alexander Kohut.
 He studied with Theodor Nöldeke, one of the most important orientalists and scholars of Islam of all time.

 Career

 He is known for presenting, through his books, manuscript evidence supporting alternate views on the origins of Christian and Islamic religious texts.
 He wanted to revise current knowledge of Islam and significantly improve the state of textual criticism.
 He founded the American School of Archaeology at Jerusalem in 1901.

-Torrey taught Semitic languages at the Andover Theological Seminary (1892–1900) and Yale University (1900–32).
+Torrey taught Semitic languages at the Andover Theological Seminary (1892–1900) and Yale University (1900–1932).
 He countered certain parts of the Biblical interpretation of Catholic theologian Albert Condamin concerning the Book of Jeremiah.

-Some of Torrey's studies are included in The Origins of The Koran: Classic Essays on Islam’s Holy Book, edited by Ibn Warraq.
+Some of Torrey's studies are included in The Origins of The Koran: Classic Essays on Islam's Holy Book, edited by Ibn Warraq.